mweidner037/sparse-array-rled/README.md

 ### Serialized form

-The serialized form uses run-length encoded deletions.
+The serialized form, `SerializedSparseArray<T>`, uses run-length encoded deletions.
 Specifically, it is an array that alternates between:

 - arrays of present values (even indices), and
 - numbers (odd indices), representing that number of deleted values.